DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["N/A"],
     notes: [
-      "Some HEIs really wanted to see that candidates had clearly stated they didn't have any criminal convictions, especially if interviews take place at a school.
+      "Some HEIs really wanted to see that candidates had clearly stated they didn’t have any criminal convictions, especially if interviews take place at a school.
 Others do not undertake safeguarding obligations for interview, but prior to placement.", "[Trello card - DBS guidance and criminal records checks](https://trello.com/c/InaE3OPE/101)" ]
   }